capablemonkey/dwolla-devportal/app/guides/transfer-money-between-users/05-attach-verified-bank.md

 // No example for this language yet.
 ```

 Great!
-Joe Consumer’s funding source is now verified and ready to send money from.
+Joe Buyer’s funding source is now verified and ready to send money from.

 <nav class="pager-nav">
     <a href="./04-create-unverified-customer.html">Back: Create an unverified customer</a>